opennetworkinglab/aether-docs/developer/roc-api.rst

 UPF
 ~~~

 Specifies the UPF that should forward packets.
-A UPF can only be used by one VCS at a time.
+A UPF can only be used by one Slice at a time.
 Has the following fields:

 * `address`.
 Hostname or IP address of UPF.